Madison Haugen

-Madison Haugen (born November 30, 2001) is an American professional soccer player who plays as a left back for Campeonato Nacional Feminino club Sporting CP.
+Madison Kathryn Haugen (born November 30, 2001) is an American professional soccer player who plays as a left back for the Washington Spirit of the National Women's Soccer League (NWSL).
 She played college soccer for the Georgia Bulldogs and the Texas Longhorns.
+She began her professional career with Sporting CP in 2025.

 Early life

 Haugen grew up in Cumming, Georgia, the daughter of Michael and Jill Haugen, and has two siblings.
 She attended Lambert High School in Suwanee, Georgia, and became the top scorer in school history.
 She led the team to the GHSA Class 7 state championship as a freshman in 2017.
 She committed to Georgia during her sophomore year.
 She was named the Forsyth County News Player of the Year as a junior after leading Lambert to another state title game appearance in 2019.
 She was named United Soccer Coaches high school All-American in 2019 and 2020.
 She played ECNL club soccer for Concorde Fire.

 College career

 Haugen played four seasons for the Georgia Bulldogs, making 78 appearances, scoring 8 goals, and providing 15 assists.
 After a freshman year disrupted by the COVID-19 pandemic, she started every game as a sophomore in 2021.
 She again started every game and led the team in assists as a junior in 2022.
 She assisted in the opening NCAA tournament game and scored against North Carolina in a second-round loss.
 She co-captained the Bulldogs to their first SEC tournament title in 2023, providing an assist in the semifinals, and reached the NCAA tournament third round.

 Haugen then transferred to the Texas Longhorns in 2024, using a fifth year of eligibility extended due to the COVID-19 pandemic.
 She started all 23 games and provided 6 assists as a graduate student, with only Lexi Missimo playing more minutes for the squad.
 She contributed to the Longhorns winning the SEC tournament in their first season in the conference and making the NCAA tournament second round.